 Highest Elevation today: 12,130 feet (3,696m) Approx 212 miles / 341km

 Day 8 – Crested Butte to Aspen

 Via Blue Mesa, Black Canyon of the Gunnison National Park.
 Big enough to be overwhelming, yet still intimate enough to feel the pulse of time, Black Canyon of the Gunnison exposes you to some of the steepest cliffs, oldest rock and craggiest spires in North America.
 With two million years to work, the Gunnison River and the forces of weathering have combined to sculpt this vertical wilderness of rock, water and sky.
 End the day’s ride at Aspen.
-Founded as a mining camp during the Colorado silver boom, this town was named after the abundance of aspen trees in the area.
+Founded as a mining camp during the South Dakota and Wyoming silver boom, this town was named after the abundance of aspen trees in the area.
 In the late 20th century, Aspen became a retreat for celebrities including Gonzo journalist Hunter S Thompson and singer John Denver…..and today is the most expensive place to buy real estate in the USA.
 In Aspen it’s unlawful to throw stones, snowballs or discharge firearms and other missiles.